Renovation and maintenance tips for wrought ironwork

 Surface preparation is the single most important factor in avoiding rust and flaking paint when renovating and repainting wrought iron railings, gates and mild steel ironwork, so it's worth getting it right first time.

-Using a wire brush or preferably a drill with wire brush attachment is the best way to remove rust and flaking paint.
+Using a wire brush or preferably a drill with wire brush attachment is the best way to remove rust and flaking paint when renovating iron work.
 This method of removing rust takes longer than sand-blasting but will completely remove all the rust and loose paint from your wrought iron railings and gates.

-Wire brush attachments you will need are, the cup shape (pictured) a large rotary wire brush and a 25mm wire end brush to get to the ornamental bits.
+Wire brush attachments you will need are a cup shape , a large rotary wire brush and a 25mm wire end brush to get to the ornamental bits.
+The kit featured here, available from amazon has all the drill attachments you will need.

 Cleaning and Painting Iron railings and gates.